 Your email cover letter should be formatted as professionally as you would a hard copy letter.
 Follow the same content and formatting rules as given above.
 The only main consideration is the subject line of the email.
 Under no circumstances should you leave it blank.
 Instead, list the position you are applying for.
 A hiring manager has to fill many posts, so make certain that you enter specific details, such as the exact position and any identifying codes that are present in the position.

-As for your contact information, this should appear in the closing section, after your name like so:
+As for your contact information, this should appear in the closing section, after your name, like this:

 Email Address